ropensci/roweb3/content/blog/2025-10-06-verification/index.md

 ## A basic verification workflow

-Say you, Jane Doe, have your resume and blog on website A.
+Say you, Jane Doe, have your resume and a blog on a website, janedoe.com.
-You also publish content on website B, for instance Mastodon.
+You also publish content on another site, for instance Mastodon.
-How do readers of website B ensure they're reading content by "Jane Doe from website A" and not a malicious impersonator?
+How do readers of Mastodon ensure they're reading content by "Jane Doe from janedoe.com" and not a malicious impersonator?
-Well, you can _verify_ the domain of website A on website B.
+Well, you can _verify_ the domain of janedoe.com on Mastodon.

-The platform for website B will ask you to publish something on website A that proves that you are the same person.
+The platform for this second website (Mastodon in our example here) will ask you to publish something on the domain you own (or have access to, here janedoe.com) which proves that you are the same person.
-You will go and publish it, then ask website B to query website A to check you did.
+You will go and publish it, then ask Mastodon to query janedoe.com to check you did.
-If website B finds what it asked for on website A, it can put a green check mark near the domain of website A on your profile of website B.
+If Mastodon finds what it asked for on janedoe.com, it can put a green check mark near the domain of janedoe.org on your Mastodon profile.
-Readers now know you are the same person on websites A and B!
+Readers now know you are the same person on both sites!

 ## An example: Mastodon